Determine Your Cost of Attendance

 - Option 3: Federal Direct Parent Loan for Undergraduate Students (PLUS) is a fixed interest loan authorized by the Federal government to help pay for dependent student’s education.
 There are fees associated with this loan, and the parent is responsible for repayment.
 In-school deferments may be available by contacting the Direct Loan Servicer after your PLUS loan proceeds have been disbursed to the student’s bill.

-- Option 4: Alternative Loans are in the name of the student, and most commonly require a cosigner.
+- Option 4: Alternative Loans are generally in the name of the student but may also be applied for by a parent or other willing applicant.
+Student alternative loans most commonly require a cosigner.
 Alternative loans may have variable interest rates, higher fees and fewer borrower benefits than Federal loans.
 Some private lenders will require payment of accrued interest while a student is enrolled.

 Note: A combination of the options above may be used.